jakerber/Watson-advisor/README.md

 # Watson-advisor
-IBM's Watson as a financial advisor.
+Using the cognitive computing power of IBM's Watson to build a financial advisor.

+Web application built for COSC89.11

+##### Anish Chadalavada, Rajiv Ramaiah, & Josh Kerber